\'Ez fields: Universal homeomorphisms and Galois actions

 \begin{fact} Suppose that $L$ is large, $K$ is a proper subfield of $L$, and $V$ is a positive dimensional irreducible $K$-variety with a smooth $K$-point.
 Then $|V(L) \setminus V(K)| = |L|$. \end{fact}

-Recall that large fields are closed under algebraic extensions.
+Recall that the class of large fields are closed under algebraic extensions.
 Suppose that $K$ is large, $L/K$ is Galois, $L$ is not separably closed, and $V$ is a positive-dimensional irreducible $K$-variety with a smooth $K$-point.
+For example if the maximal abelian extension $\Qq_\mathrm{ab}$ of $\Qq$ is large as conjectured then we can take $K = \Qq_\mathrm{ab}$ and $L = \qsolve$.
 Corollary~\ref{cor:galois-action-1} shows that $F \mapsto V(F)$ gives a morphism from the lattice of intermediate subfields of $L/K$ to the lattice of $\Sa E_L$-closed subsets of $V(L)$.
 Fact~\ref{fact:new-points} shows that this morphism is injective.
-For example if the maximal abelian extension $\Qq_\mathrm{ab}$ of $\Qq$ is large as conjectured then we can take $K = \Qq_\mathrm{ab}$ and $L = \qsolve$.